egking/egking_website/content/DataPhiles/index.md

 #### September 2022

-- September 28: TBD
+- September 28: Open Q & A (Drs.
+King & Middleton will be away)
-- September 21: TBD
+- September 21: Open Q & A (Drs.
+King & Middleton will be away)
-- September 14: TBD
+- September 14: Libby King
-- September 7: TBD
+- September 7: Johana Goyes Vallejos

 #### Summer Hiatus (May - August 2022)
 DataPhiles is on demand - simply request a meeting and we'll schedule one!